KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\reports\routes.py:52`

 **Description**:
-The `deals_closed` method in the EeazyCRM application is likely responsible for generating or handling reports related to deals that have been successfully completed or closed within the CRM system.
+The `deals_closed` method is likely used to generate or retrieve a report or data related to closed deals in the EeazyCRM system.
+It's unclear who calls this method without additional context, but it could be called by other methods or routes within the CRM system that need this information.

 ---